Shkodër: Antiquity

 The favorable conditions on the fertile plain, around the lake, have brought people here in early antiquity.
 Artefacts and inscriptions, discovered in the Rozafa Castle, are assumed to be the earliest examples of symbolic behaviour in humans in the city.
 Although, it was known under the name Scodra and was inhabited by the Illyrian tribes of the Labeates and Ardiaei, which ruled over a large territory between modern Albania up to Croatia.
 King Agron, Queen Teuta and King Gentius, were among the most famous personalities of the Ardiaei.

 The city was first mentioned during antiquity as the site of the Illyrian Labeates in which they minted coins and that of Queen Teuta.
 In 168 BC, the city was captured by the Romans and became an important trade and military route.
 The Romans colonized the town.
 Scodra remained in the province of Illyricum and, later, Dalmatia.
 By it 395 AD, it was part of the Diocese of Dacia, within Praevalitana.

 After the split of the Roman Empire, Shkodra was taken by the Byzantines.

+Middle ages

 In the early 11th century, Jovan Vladimir ruled Duklja amidst the war between Basil II and Samuel.
 Vladimir allegedly retreated into Koplik when Samuel invaded Duklja and was subsequently forced to accept Bulgarian vassalage.
 He was later slain by the Bulgarians.
 Shingjon (feast of Jovan Vladimir) has since been celebrated by Albanian Orthodox Christians.